PathwayCommons/factoid/README.md

 [Chai](http://chaijs.com/) is included to make the tests easier to read and write.

-To run Neo4j Graph Database tests: `npm run neo4j-test` This test suite expects `neo4j` to be running on `localhost` on the port 7687 in addition to `rethinkdb` on port 28015.
+To run Neo4j Graph Database tests: `npm run neo4j-test` This test suite expects the `neo4j` graph database to be running.

 Notes: